-Material uncertainty related to going concern The company incurred a historical profit of ZWL\$52,521,380 in the current year (2020, loss of ZWL\$3,153,951) which resulted in positive retained earnings of ZWL\$1,251,096,617 as at December 31, 2021, (2020: positive ZWL \$223,223,436.
+Material uncertainty related to going concern The company incurred a historical loss of ZWL\$80,281,657 in the current year (2021, Profit of ZWL\$\$2,521,380) which resulted in positive retained earnings of ZWL\$964,967,336 as at December 31, 2022, (2021: positive ZWL \$1,251,096,617.
 We draw your attention to note 23 where further details on going concern have been disclosed.
 As stated in note 23, these events or conditions, along with other matters as set forth in note 20, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
-Our opinion is not modified in respect of this ma
+Our opinion is not modified in respect of this matter

-- We evaluated the company's going concern assessment by challenging the underlying data used to prepare the key assumptions applied within the company's cash flows; overall profitability and cash flows, and its effect on the timing of the company's cash flows - We performed audit procedures to identify events subsequent to year end in order to identify revenues that have been received and evidence further of cost cutting measures - We have considered the adequacy of going concern disclosures as set out in note 23
+- · We evaluated the company's going concern assessment by challenging the underlying data used to prepare the key assumptions applied within the company's cash flows; overall profitability and cash flows, and its effect on the timing of the company's cash flows; - We performed audit procedures to identify events subsequent to year end in order to identify revenues that have been received and evidence further of cost cutting measures - · We have considered the adequacy of going concern disclosures as set out in note 23

-We considered the conclusion reached by the company to prepare the financial statement on the basis of a going concern, and the resultant disclosures, to be appropriate.
+We considered the conclusion reached by the company to prepare the financial statement on the basis of a going concern, and the resultant disclosures, to be appropriate

-Kev Audit Matters
+Key Audit Matters

-Except for the matters in the Basis for Adverse Opinion section, we have determined that there were no key audit matters
+Except for the matters in the Basis for Adverse Opinion section, we have determined that there were no key audit matters.